sougata-github/devops-crash-course/readme.md

 - Set the working directory to /app.
 This is the directory where commands will be run.
 - Copy everything from current directory to Docker image
 - Specify the command to run the app
-- Build the image: go to directory where the Dockerfile is and run `docker build -t path .`
+- Build the image: go to directory where the Dockerfile is and run `docker build -t <image-name> <path>`
 - Run `docker images` to check all images
-- Containerise your app: `docker run image`
+- Containerise your app: `docker run <image-name>`
-- If you want to open your app in shell mode: `docker run -it path sh`
+- If you want to open your app in shell mode: `docker run -it <path> sh`
+- `.` -> current working directory

+PORT MAPPING - Allows us to map ports between Docker container and host machine

+`docker run -p <port>:<port> <image-name>`

+Mount the current working directory into the app directory inside container.
+Local code gets linked to container.
+Any changes made will be immediately reflected: `docker run -p <port>:<port> -v "$(pwd):/app" -v /app/node_modules <image-name>`

+v is the volume here

+all containers: `docker ps -a` running containers: `docker ps`

+stopping a running container: `docker stop <container-id>` get rid of stopped containers: `docker container prune` remove a specific container: `docker rm <container-id>`